ecreall/nova-ideo/README.rst

 - SECRET: the initial admin password
 - APPLICATION_URL: your domain, same as you put in nginx-app-prod.conf
 - MAIL_DEFAULT_SENDER: the sender of the mails that the application use
-- MAIL_HOST: SMTP host
+- MAILER_HOST: SMTP host
-- MAIL_PORT: SMTP port
+- MAILER_PORT: SMTP port
-- MAIL_USERNAME: SMTP username
+- MAILER_USERNAME: SMTP username
-- MAIL_PASSWORD: SMTP password
+- MAILER_PASSWORD: SMTP password
-- MAIL_TLS: Use TLS
+- MAILER_TLS: Use TLS
-- MAIL_SSL: Use SSL
+- MAILER_SSL: Use SSL

 If you want to connect to a postfix container, there is a commented example in **docker-compose.override.yml.templ** that use an external postfix container